MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ### [{"message":"Access denied for FIELD field.","locations":[{"line":0,"column":0}],"path":["path"],"extensions":{"code":"ACCESS_DENIED","documentation":https://shopify.dev/api/usage/access-scopes}}]

-You need to request a new token as updated version of connector requires more permissions (application scopes).
-For more information, see [Request access token](#request-the-access-token).
+Request a new token because the updated version of the connector requires more permissions (application scopes).
+To learn more, go to [Request access token](#request-the-access-token).

 ## See also